The third-shot drop, explained: why it matters and how to drill it

 Is the third-shot drop only for advanced players?

 It is most reliable for intermediate and up, but everyone benefits from practising it early.
-Even an imperfect drop teaches the soft-hands feel that the rest of the net game depends on.
+Even an imperfect drop teaches the soft-hands feel the rest of the net game depends on.